GayashaBudddhi/GayashaBudddhi/README.md

 I'm currently an Undergraduage student, Problem Solver, Programmer, Content Creator 👩‍🎓👩‍💻

-- 👋 Hello, I’m @Budddhi Amarasinghe
+- 👋 Hello, I’m @Buddhi Amarasinghe
 - 👀 I love coding and try to make it happens
 - 🌱 I’m currently learning about Conference Management Project
 - 💞️ I’m looking to collaborate on other content creators